-Calls for racial justice have reverberated across the United States across 2020.
+Calls for racial justice have reverberated across the United States in 2020.
 They have permeated mainstream discourse and will have a significant impact on the 2020 Presidential election.
-Join our panel as we discuss the current state of racial politics in the United States, with a particular focus on African Americans, Muslim Americans, and Native Americans.
+Our panel discussed the current state of racial politics in the United States, with a particular focus on African Americans, Muslim Americans, and Native Americans.

-We are delighted to welcome for this event Pulitzer Prize winning journalist Wesley Lowery, Michigan State political scientist Nazita Lajevardi, and Maria Givens from the Native American Agricultural Fund.
+We were delighted to welcome Pulitzer Prize winning journalist Wesley Lowery, Michigan State political scientist Nazita Lajevardi, and Maria Givens from the Native American Agricultural Fund.

 Wesley Lowery is a journalist at CBS News.
 He previously worked at the Washington Post where he led the led the newspaper’s ‘Fatal Force’ project which investigated fatal police shootings.
 This project was awarded the 2015 Pulitzer Prize for Journalism.
 He has been named by the National Association of Black Journalists as the ‘Emerging Journalist of the Year’.
 He is the author of They Can’t Kill Us All: Ferguson, Baltimore, and a New Era in America’s Racial Justice Movement (Hachette).

 Maria Givens is a member of the Coeur d’Alene Tribe in northern Idaho and serves as the Communications and Public Relations Director for the Native American Agriculture Fund.
 She has worked as a freelance journalist on tribal political issues and native food systems, and her writing has appeared in publications including Vox.
 She has worked for the National Congress of American Indians, the National Indian Health Board, and US Senator Jeff Merkley.